 So, my husband is born and raised in Hawaii, as is my sister in law.
 But, I trust her more, heh heh.

-She looked into it a little more for me and told me authentic Hawaiian haupia should probably be somewhere in between custard and jelly like squares.
+She looked into it a little more for me and told me authentic Hawaiian coconut haupia should probably be somewhere in between custard and jelly like squares.

 Well, my husband likes his in Jelly like squares, so that’s what I’ve decided to share with you today.
 It’s also easier to eat, because you can just pick it up and eat it.